jowe/reproducer/readme.md

-Reproducer code to show that since payara 4.1.2.182 and 5.182 the introduces opentracing module inteferes with application provided JAX-RS exception mappers.
+Reproducer code to show that since payara 4.1.2.182 and 5.182 which introduces opentracing module interferes with application provided JAX-RS exception mappers.

 # Description

 Application provided REST ExceptionMapper ist not called aynmore (perhaps due to new OpenTracing module)